 Hi everyone!
 Another workweek is coming to the end and with it comes the question of what to do this weekend!
-Yes, you might be a tourist, who is here for just couple of days or weeks, and you are looking for nice places to visit.
+Yes, you might be a tourist, who is here for just couple of days or weeks, and you are looking for nice a place to visit.
 But you can be also be living on the island and trying to break the routine by going to places you haven’t been for a while!
-Either way, I think you will like this place.
+Either way, I think you will like this one!

 Beautiful view of Ras il-Fniek don’t you think?
 One day I would like to go on these SUP treks and explore that area from the sea!
-Hopefully I will manage to do so this August so stay tuned! 🙂 Below you can see a wonderful seashore will salt pans, which unfortunately don’t seem to be in use any more.
+Below you can see a wonderful seashore will salt pans, which unfortunately don’t seem to be in use any more.
 This is literally around the corner from St Peter’s Pool and I have never seen it, would you believe it?

 Amazing, amazing, amazing!
 It’s such a beautiful picturesque place!
 I was loving every minute I was here.
 I intentionally arrived around 9 am, because it wouldn’t be so crowded, plus the sun was in the perfect position to light up the limestone cliffs.
 Simply stunning!
 I had to take a panorama as I wanted to fit all the beauty in one shot.

 Nature is the best creator and this just confirms it.
-I find it really fascinating how the sea, well all the elements, shaped this cliff into this unique and beautiful natural site.
+I find it really fascinating how the sea, well all the elements, shaped this cliff into this unique and beautiful piece of art!

 Well, It’s a perfect place for cliff diving, swimming and snorkeling.
 The water is clear with no dead sea grass.
 You can also find some natural shade.
 If you are planning to stay the entire day (I stopped for about 90 mins) please note that there are no facilities.
 But there is a small kiosk where you can buy something small to eat and cold to drink.